AJMCoder/Project-4/README.md

 - During the Django installation I was met with another issue whereby my 'events' folder was not being recognised why trying to run a server and thus was resulting in a failed load.
 Running through my code i could see that URLPatterns path for the folder was writen okay, but i had forgotten to include the '*from events import views as events_views*'
 - Resolved and issue within the database model where an error was occuring when trying to add a method to the Events model.
 I had opted to use 'user' to display the author of the post and had mismatched my mode when following along the creation guide.
 However, I was able to fix the issue by removing 'author' as an option and kept it as the user name for the post creator.
 - The was an issue with migrations due to changes being made that affected a prior migration.
 To fix this, I was guided by the tutor team to delete the database and create a new one, then do makemigrations and migrate again.
 This fixed this issue and allowed futher migrations to happen.
+- Later into the development i was met with issues when trying to

 ### Current Bugs:
 - When trying to add a comment form, the body field is not being displayed for logged in users to comment on events with.